aroberge/friendly/docs/html/_sources/syntax_tracebacks_en.rst.txt

         SyntaxError: invalid syntax (raise_syntax_error4.py, line 5)

     A SyntaxError occurs when Python cannot understand your code.
-    There could be many possible reasons:
-    - a keyword might be misspelled;
-    - a colon, :, or some other symbol like (, ], etc., might be missing;
-    - etc.

-    Likely cause:
     Python could not parse the file 'raise_syntax_error4.py' beyond the location indicated below by --> and ^.

        2:
        3: if False:
        4:     pass
     -->5: else if True:
                 ^
     My best guess: you meant to use Python's 'elif' keyword but wrote 'else if' instead

 SyntaxError - elif, not elseif